JoshuaMarkle/corne/doc/Build-Guide.md

 ## Build Process 🔧

+⚠️ Before I start, I have to say that it is not my fault if you break anything.
+If you are not comfortable with any of this, it might be best to just spend the extra money for someone to do it for you.
+Now that's out of the way, lets start!

+### Temperature Stuff 🔥

 Many guides out there recommend soldering at a low temperature, somewhere around ~300 degrees, to prevent damaging the PCB or micro controller.
-This is good advice but it is more important how long you remain in contact with any component.
-I say this beacuese not all soldering wires will allow such low temperatures and so each situation will be different.
-I reccomend soldering at the lowest temp you can where the solder will flow and be careful how long you are in contact with any component.
+This is good advice but it is more important that you aren't in contant with any compontent for too long.
+I say this beacuese not all soldering wires will allow such low temperatures so each situation will be different.
+I recommend soldering at the lowest temp you can where the solder will flow but be very careful how long you are in contact with any component.

 ### PCB First ⚡